FAQ’S

 Can you cater for dietary requirements?

-Our food (John does the spuds) is legendary; we cook every meal and so with prior notification can cater for all needs except vegan which proves too difficult after we’ve both been riding all day.
+Our food is legendary – see our guests’ comments!
+We cook every meal and so with prior notification can cater for all needs except vegan which proves too difficult after we’ve both been riding all day.

 How much spending money will I need?